ministryofjustice/hmpps-prison-visit-booker-registry/README.md

 ## Running

-The prison-visit-booker-registry uses the deployed dev environment to connect to most of the required services, with the exception of prison-visit-booker-registry-db.
+The prison-visit-booker-registry uses the deployed dev environment to connect to most of the required services, with the exception of prison-visit-booker-registry-db and localstack (for AWS SNS/SQS services locally).

 To run the prison-visit-booker-registry, first start the required local services using docker-compose.
 ```